 Who wants to remember a ton of passwords and deal with them time and time again?
-If I’m not wrong, no one enjoys dealing with passwords, do they?
-No matter how efficient your memory is, you may have forgotten passwords at some point and gone through the hassle of resetting it.
+No matter how efficient your memory is, you have forgotten passwords at some point and gone through the hassle of resetting it.
 That’s why most of us use proficient password managers to make life a lot easier.
 Speaking of seamless management of passwords, “1Password” has long been a cut above the rest.
 However, it’s not perfect and certainly not for everyone.
 It is also a bit on the premium side of things.
-Fortunately, there is no dearth of options as the market is flooded with password managers which are similar to 1Password.
-So, if you are interested, her are the best 1Password alternatives in 2019.
+Fortunately, there is no dearth of options on the market.
+So, if you are interested, her are the 10 best 1Password alternatives in 2020.

 What to Look for in the Top 1Password Alternatives?

 What sets 1Password apart is the ability to make password management simple and secure.
 More significantly, it provides advanced encryption to your data so that it remains shielded with top-of-the-line safeguards.
 It also makes sure you feel at home while handling your confidential codes thanks to its easy-to-use organizing tools and user-interface which feels familiar even to the novice eyes.
 So, keep in mind these pivotal features while choosing an alternative so that you have the desired performance.

 When you talk about the best 1Password alternatives, the one name that instantly comes to the picture is “LastPass”.
 And rightly so, as this password manager makes handling passwords incredibly straightforward just like 1Password.
 Thanks to its presence on most major operating systems, it ensures that all your passwords are instantly available everywhere.
 Unlike 1Password, its search functionality is wicked fast.
 That means tracking down specific passwords will be more convenient.